yailia/slotegrator/README.md

 # slotegrator

-## for dev npm run build:dev, which start browser-sync
+### for start npm i

-## for build npm run build:prod
+for dev npm run build:dev, which start browser-sync for build npm run build:prod